dhayer200/library/README.md

 - Real analysis, ODEs, stochastic calculus
 - Monte Carlo methods, portfolio optimization, risk modeling
 - Strategy engines, systematic trading, data pipelines
+- Philosophy amongst the likes of Montaigne, Plato, Nietzche, and more...

+This is going to be a mix of rigourous writing that of Montaigne, but simultaneously showing my entire thought process, even that of what might be seen as "sporadic."

 ## Why?